mayankanand2701/Digital-Library-Book-Management-System/README.md

 ## Installation and Setup
 ### Prerequisites
-- Ensure you have the following installed on your system:
+- Ensure you have the following installed on your system :
   - Java JDK 8 or later
   - Git (for cloning the repository)
   - An IDE (Eclipse, IntelliJ IDEA, or VS Code with Java extension)

 ### Steps to Run the Program
 #### 1.Clone the repository :